littledivy/deno-ciphers/README.md

 # deno-cihpers

-Encihper and Decipher implementation for Deno.
+Encipher and Decipher implementation for Deno.

 ## Implementations